pulumi/terraform-provider-aws/website/docs/d/s3_bucket_objects.html.markdown

 # Data Source: aws_s3_bucket_objects

-~> **NOTE on `max_keys`:** Retrieving very large numbers of keys can adversely affect Terraform's performance.
+~> **NOTE on `max_keys`:** Retrieving very large numbers of keys can adversely affect this provider's performance.

 The bucket-objects data source returns keys (i.e., file names) and other metadata about objects in an S3 bucket.

 ## Example Usage

-The following example retrieves a list of all object keys in an S3 bucket and creates corresponding Terraform object data sources:
+The following example retrieves a list of all object keys in an S3 bucket and creates corresponding object data sources:

 ```hcl
 data "aws_s3_bucket_objects" "my_objects" {